 Further information and specific requirements of the departmental honors program are available through the departmental undergraduate advisor.

-Student undergraduate majors in Speech Pathology and Audiology must maintain a cumulative grade point average of 2.8 to remain in the program.
+Student undergraduate majors in speech, language and hearing sciences must maintain a cumulative grade point average of 2.8 to remain in the program.
 Students whose cumulative GPA falls below 2.8 will be placed on departmental probation and will have one semester to raise the cumulative GPA to at least 2.8.
 Students who fail to achieve at least a 2.8 cumulative GPA after one semester will be dismissed from the program.

-Student undergraduate majors in speech pathology and audiology must earn a grade of 'C' or better in each required speech pathology and audiology course.
-Students may repeat one course one time to raise a grade; no more than two registrations in the same SPPA course will be permitted.
+Student undergraduate majors in speech, language and hearing sciences must earn a grade of 'C' or better in each required course.
+Students may repeat one course one time to raise a grade; no more than two registrations in the same SLHS course will be permitted.
 Students who do not earn a grade of at least 'C' upon repeating a course will be dismissed from the program.